sarsky/Mozzie/docs/source/GettingStarted.rst

 ^^^^^^^^^^^^^

 .. note::
-  If possible, please use the affiliate product links provided for Banggood and Hobbyking to purchase the components, as that will help support the further development of the Mozzie platform at no cost whatsoever to you.
+  If possible, please use the affiliate product links provided for Banggood and Hobbyking to purchase the components, as that will help support the further development of the Mozzie platform at no extra cost to you.

 ====================  =================================== ========== ======== ======================================